ABOUT STONEY BROOK FARMS INC.

 One of the largest produce farms in Minnesota

 Stoney Brook Farms are a family run business established in March of 2007 and incorporated the same year.
 Mark and Pam Chmielewski bought it from Shirley Chmielewski, Mark’s Mother.

 We started out with around 300 acres.
 Our biggest crop being sweet corn, other crops we grew throughout the years were potatoes, tomatoes, cabbage, green peppers, cucumbers, zucchini, sugar snap and English peas, 10 different varieties of winter squash, pumpkins, gourds and ornamental corn.
 All of our vegetables are hand harvested.
 We had a few Mexican workers helping us then and Brad started to help out at the age of 16.

 Brad has helped us a lot as we have moved into a new era of farming.
-GPS guided tractors and computer monitors fill the tractor cab.
 This move has helped us to be a more sustainable and ultimately a more reliable source for the best quality produce.
 We are currently GAP approved for sale of all of our produce as well as part of the Minnesota Agricultural Water Quality Certification Program, which helps to reduce wind and soil erosion to reduce chemical and fertilizer run off into lakes and rivers.

 Starting in 2017, we have started up an agritourism side of our business.
 We planted an 8 acre corn maze and we also have a pick your own pumpkin patch.
-This is a big hit in the community and we hope to see you this fall for our Spider Web inspired corn maze!
+This is a big hit in the community and we hope to see you this fall for the World's Largest Corn Maze!
 See our events page for more info.